Siege money (Newark): History

 A lot of examples of the shilling, ninepence, and sixpence of 1646 are found to be gilt, and were doubtless struck upon flans cut from a service of gilt-plate.

 Some specimens of the shilling and ninepence of 1646 exist having the Royal arms upon the reverse, and the coins so marked may have formed part of some Regal service of plate, which was sacrificed in order to pay the expenses of the siege.

 Of the coins struck at Newark, two coins stand out.
 The first is a ninepence, in the collection of coins the property of the Corporation of Liverpool (in 1904), and is of importance since upon the reverse we find beneath the A of NEWARK a leopard's head, the hall-mark of the period.
 The second is a shilling which in 1904 was in the possession of Dr. Appleby, of Newark.
 That coin bears upon the reverse a capital M within a dotted indent, which appears to be a silversmith's private stamp, and indicates the source from whence the piece of plate originally came.

 There was in the Hyman Montagu (1844–1895) collection a specimen of a shilling bearing only an impression of the obverse die, and the reverse being plain; the coin is, therefore, undated.

 Legacy

-Surviving coins are collectors' items and can be valuable; in 2012 a Newark shilling sold for US$1,900.
+Surviving coins are collector's items and can be valuable; in 2012 a Newark shilling sold for US$1,900.

 Apart from their obvious interest to numismatists and historians, images of the coins are used to decorate rubbish bins, and a few residents of Newark would like to introduce a "Newark Siege Pound" as a form of local currency they believe would benefit the local economy.